-I Met My Wife At My First Pride Parade, & It Changed My Life Forever
+I Met The Love Of My Life At My First Pride, & It Changed Me Forever

 A few weeks before I attended my first Pride Parade, I ordered Chinese takeout and opened the fortune cookie that came with it.
 The message inside read, “You and your wife will be happy in your life together.”
 I remember thinking to myself: What if you meet your wife at Pride?
 Then I laughed at how ridiculous the idea sounded.
 Little did I know, that’s exactly what would happen.
 I met my wife at my first Pride Parade, and it changed my life forever for the better.